Impact of current-induced magnons on spin-orbit torque analysis: Discussion

-In Fig.~\ref{Fig3} we show the results of the fits to the experimentally determined values of $A-D$ using Eqs.~\ref{eq:R2wComps2} and ~\ref{eq:R2w_Xu0} as solid lines.
-They are a significant improvement over the dashed lines that represent the fits lacking UMR (Eq.~\ref{eq:R2wComps}), especially in amplitude $D(H)$.
-The residuals of the latter fits are at least an order of magnitude larger for most fields.
+In Fig.~\ref{Fig3} we show the results of the fits to the experimentally determined values of $A$--$D$ using Eqs.~\ref{eq:R2wComps2} and ~\ref{eq:R2w_Xu0} as solid lines.
+They are a significant improvement over the dashed lines that represent the fits lacking $X_u$ (Eq.~\ref{eq:R2wComps}), especially in amplitude $D(H)$, and the residuals are at least an order of magnitude smaller for most fields.
+However, at high fields $A,C$ do not converge to zero; in fact, the UMR contribution has been observed to deviate from Eq.~\ref{eq:R2w_Xu0} \cite{Chen2022}, but including $H$-linear terms as mentioned therein does not improve the results.

 The fit parameters are summarized in Table~\ref{tbl:1}.
-The SOT fields are quite different after including UMR (compare the first and third data columns), especially $H_\mathrm{AD}$, which is reduced from 8.4 to approximately 3~mT.
+Firstly, $H_\mathrm{FL}$ is negative, which means the effective field is parallel $+y$ instead of $\sigma \parallel -y$, and is likely dominated by $H_\mathrm{Oe}$.
+The SOT fields are quite different after including $X_u$ (compare the first and third data columns), especially $H_\mathrm{AD}$, which is reduced from 8.4 to approximately 3~mT.
 The effect of the $K_2$ anisotropy is relatively small (see the second and third columns).
 The exponent $p \approx 0.39$ is less than 1, similarly to Ref.~\citenum{Avci2018}.
 As for the role of the $X_{u0}$ amplitudes, let us take $A_{u0}$ in the third column of data (fifth row).
-Its UMR component $A_{u0}K^{p}H^{-p}<0$ has opposite sign to the corresponding SOT contribution $R_P H_\mathrm{FL} H^{-1}$.
+Its 2HH component $A_{u0}K^{p}H^{-p}>0$ has opposite sign to the corresponding SOT contribution $R_P H_\mathrm{FL} H^{-1}$.
 Therefore the total $A$ plotted as a function of $H^{-1}$ would exhibit a shallow start to the net curve which becomes approximately linear later.
-The effect in $C$ is equivalent but with opposite sign as $C_{u0}>0$.
+The effect in $C$ is equivalent but with opposite sign as $C_{u0}<0$.
 This is indeed what we observed in Fig.~\ref{fig2}b,c).

 The symmetry argument discussed above would suggest that $|A_{u0}| = |C_{u0}|$ and $|B_{u0}| = |D_{u0}|$.
 However, since their origins may have different symmetries - consider that the AHE has no counterpart in $R_{xx}$ - we set no restrictions between their values.
 Looking at Table~\ref{tbl:1}, the values of $|A_{u0}|, |C_{u0}|$ are comparable, while $|D_{u0}|$ is almost twice as large as $|B_{u0}|$.